Cain’s Aftermath: Cain’s Greatest Sin

 Note the severe face of the angel warning Lamech.

 Cain’s unwillingness to spread the word of God’s existence leads to calamitous circumstances throughout the land.
-Of Tubal-Cain, nothing inhibits him, he understands no other behavior but what he sees and thus pursues.
-He perceives his mission as mighty, perhaps much like the ‘men of renown’ later mentioned in Genesis 6.4—without God all standards become corrupted.
-The results of Cain’s sin of omission, the last and most devastating sin of Cain, enter the world at large.
+Of Tubal-Cain, nothing inhibits him; he understands no other behavior but what he sees and thus pursues.
+He perceives his mission as mighty, perhaps much like the ‘men of renown’ later mentioned in Genesis 6.4—without God, all standards become corrupted.
+The results of Cain’s sin of omission, Cain’s last and most devastating sin, enters the world at large.

-If you have found the Cain series helpful, please comment.
+If you have found the Cain series helpful, please take a moment to share your thoughts.

 God Bless!